F4llow/trayce/README.md

 # Trayce: The Tray Waste Sorter

-A smart waste-sorting assistant that uses computer vision (Google's Gemini API) to identify and classify food tray contents into trash, recycle, compost, or dish return — making disposal effortless and eco-friendly.
+A smart waste-sorting assistant that uses computer vision to identify and classify food tray contents into trash, recycle, compost, or dish return — making disposal effortless and eco-friendly.

 ## Features

 - Real-time object detection using YOLOv11, the latest version of YOLO
-- Webcam integration for live detection
+- Webcam integration for live detection using Gemini 2.0
 - Image upload functionality for analyzing static images
 - Focused detection of food and dining-related items
 - Configurable confidence threshold for detections